The psychology of color in your home

 Depending of the natural light in the room, Blue can look cold and therefore be unwelcoming.
 To prevent this make sure you choose a blue with a warm undertone such as oceanic turquoise or shades of wispy clouds.

-Yellow should not be used for a bedrooms as it is not a very restful colour.
-Yellow ranges from soft creamy butter to deep amber and is a friendly and inviting colour.
+Yellow should not be used for a bedrooms as it is not a very restful color.
+Yellow ranges from soft creamy butter to deep amber and is a friendly and inviting color.
 Be careful with yellow as some stronger shades can enhance feelings of emotional distress.

 Lilac can be insipid.
 Try to liven it up with black or silver, or both.

-The colour brown is also known as the ‘new’ neutral and with the various shades of taupe and beige brown, will look great with almost any colour.
-You could for example introduce a livelier colour for mental stimulation such as green or blue to compliment the brown.
+The color brown is also known as the ‘new’ neutral and with the various shades of taupe and beige brown, will look great with almost any color.
+You could for example introduce a livelier color for mental stimulation such as green or blue to compliment the brown.

 Associated with: Sophistication.